wasawi/devart-template/project_posts/2014-03-11-My-First-Post.md

 ### Where can I see my dream story and the visual dreams of others?

-We want to create a web-based repository where you can share your dream story through your mobile or computer as soon as you wake up.
-In our repository, you will see an ecosystem of dreamers mapped in a single brain creating a coherent dream story and brain activations.
+We want to create an application where you can share your dream story through your computer as soon as you wake up.
+In our application, you will see an ecosystem of dreamers mapped in a single brain creating a coherent dream story and brain activations.
 We also want to map your personal story overtime.
-It`s a live performance by hundreds of dreams interpreted from the database and social media and hopefully hundreds more dreams from you and other dream sharers.
+It`s a live performance by hundreds of dreams interpreted from the database of social media and hopefully hundreds more dreams from you and other dream sharers.

---- insert image---

 ### What are future applications of Dreamsprawler?